What is a Job Title?

 Supervisor Job Titles

 A supervisor job title refers to a role where individuals manage and guide a team or department within an organization.
-They help their team stay productive, handle issues, and organize work in order to achieve company objectives.
+They help their team work productive, handle issues, and organize work in order to achieve company objectives.

 - Supervisor